 ‘Yes,’ she said again.

 He drew a long, shaky breath.
-‘An old Norman family, I suppose that’s not much of a surprise.’
+‘They are an old Norman family, so I suppose it’s not much of a surprise.’
 He looked down at the tiny piece of ancient fabric.
 ‘Even on its own, it’s still…’

-‘The colour is still so rich here and here.’
-She pointed with a neatly manicured fingernail, taking care not to touch the ancient fabric.
+‘Easily seven hundred years old.
+Possibly as much as eight hundred.
+And yet the colour is still so rich here and here.’
+She pointed with a neatly manicured fingernail, taking care not to touch the ancient emerald-coloured fabric.
 ‘There’s even a tiny hole there, look, where someone put in a stitch.
-Perhaps in the wrong place, and it was removed?
+Perhaps in the wrong place, and it had to be removed?
 Perhaps an apprentice, still learning the broderer’s craft?
 We’ll never know for sure.’

 She bit her lip.
 She could not cry.
 How her emotions dipped and soared these days, untrustworthy, flighty.
 She couldn’t seem to keep them in check.
 If he touched her now, if he spoke even one syllable of kindness…